ctrueden/equilibrium/_pages/dossiers/raliana-quizzelpuff.md

 ---
 title: Raliana Quizzelpuff
+statbox:
+  race: gnome
+  gender: female
+  case: "11"
 ---

 A long-time cook for the Rockwell family.
 She is friendly and honest.

 After an aboleth infiltrated Rockwell manor and bent reality to make all the staff disappear, it then impersonated Raliana when the SPI arrived, to put them at ease as it sized up the situation and began to work its insanity powers on them.